 - In the event you wish to change anything (schedule, major, course(s), address, etc.) or decide to pursue a Double Major or Minor, you must provide our office with a letter of approval, indicating the changes.

-When you have APPROVAL of the transfer, the family member should complete their VA Form 22-1990E application on the VA website.
+When the web portal shows APPROVAL of the transfer, the family member should complete the application (VA Form 22-1990E) on the VA website (https://www.va.gov/education/how-to-apply).

-Post 9/11 GI Bill – Yellow Ribbon Program: We are currently participating in the Yellow Ribbon program but it is a renewable agreement each year.
-You can contact my office or look at the following website for up to date information – http://benefits.va.gov/gibill/.
+Post 9/11 GI Bill® – Yellow Ribbon Program: Campbell University currently participates in the Yellow Ribbon program; however, it is open for changes between March – May each year.
+You can contact the office or look at the following website for up to date information.
+See https://www.va.gov/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.

 Veteran’s Affairs Checklist